DRosmait/rn-expo-router/README.md

 ## Installation

 - clone the project
-- install dependencies with `yanr`
+- install dependencies with `yarn`
 - run the project with `yarn start`